rish-16/tp/docs/UserGuide.md

 title: User Guide
 ---

-Doc’it provides a centralised platform for authorised staff from small family clinics to view, update, and onboard patient records, solving the inefficient paper records and files used today.
-With Doc’it, small family clinics can reduce man-hours in managing paper files, translating this ‘saved’ time into better front-line care services.
+`Doc’it` provides a centralised platform for authorised staff from small family clinics to view, update, and onboard patient records, solving the inefficient paper records and files used today.
+With `Doc’it`, small family clinics can reduce man-hours in managing paper files, translating this ‘saved’ time into better front-line care services.

 #### Table of Contents